 There’s a reason why you started this business in the first place.
 What was it?

-Remind yourself of your why.
+Remind yourself of your “WHY”.
 Are you doing this to help others?
-Are you doing this to create a better life for yourself and your family?
+Do you want to create a better life for yourself and your family?
 Are you trying to make a real change in this world?